 During the first year of growth, field thistle appears as a rosette of leaves close to the ground but can eventually grow 3-8’ tall.
 In order to produce flowering stems, it must typically survive at least one winter.
 Its hairy stems are 2-8” tall and branched.
 The leaves are up to 9” long, are alternately arranged, have deep spiny lobes, and are hairier on the underside than the top surface.

 Field thistle blooms late summer through fall, though individual plants only stay in bloom for about a month.
 The flower head is about 2” wide and is made up of many, thin tube-shaped flowers.
 The flowers form a mushroom shape and are lavender to light pink in color.
 The base of the flower is green, scaley and covered in sharp spines.

 Thistles in general get a bad reputation since many are highly invasive.
-However, it is important not to confuse native field thistle for the non-native and aggressively spreading invasive thistles in our area.
-Unlike non-native thistle species, field thistle is not invasive and does not spread so aggressively.
-A couple features to look for to help distinguish field thistle from many of the invasive ones are the white undersides of the leaves and the relative lack of sharp spines along the stalk/stem.
+However, it is important not to confuse native field thistle for the aggressively spreading invasive thistles in our area.
+Unlike non-native thistle species, field thistle does not spread so aggressively.
+Features which help define the difference between field thistle and non-native thistles are its largely spineless stems and the nearly white undersides of its leaves.

 Sources: USDA, Illinois Wildflowers